 To separate egg yolks from the whites crack the egg and then pass the yolk between the shells over a bowl as the whites drip out.
-Or you can use an egg separator (Buy on Amazon, $3.99) to make the process a little bit easier.
+Or you can use an egg separator (Buy from Walmart, $3.59) to make the process a little bit easier.
 Just be sure you keep those unused whites in a bowl covered with plastic wrap, then store them in the fridge for up to four days.
 They’ll be delicious as a quick and easy breakfast scramble or can used as a DIY beauty hack to tighten wrinkly skin and shrink pores!

 And since there’s never a bad time to bake a batch of cookies, I decided to give it a try myself.
 I followed Bon Appétit’s recipe for the “best chocolate chip cookies,” which already had the double egg yolk to single white ratio in the ingredients list.
 If those test kitchen pros use this tip to enhance a standard cookie recipe, it must be legit!